hps1795/Molecular_Properties_Prediction/README.md

 ```
 ├── Data                                <- Empty Data Folder (Read Information section for the guide to download the dataset)
+│   └── ...
 ├── Final_Model                         <- Folder containing the saved Final Model
 │   └── ...
 ├── Images                              <- Folder containing graphs and images from notebooks and presentation
 │   └── ...
+├── Notebooks                            <- Folder containing notebook with previous working progess
+│   └── ...
 ├── .gitignore                          <- Data file was large and ignored
-├── Final Notebook.ipynb                <- Narrative documentation of project in Jupyter notebook
+├── Molecule_Predictions.ipynb                <- Narrative documentation of project in Jupyter notebook
 ├── README.md                           <- Abstract Summary of the Final Notebook
+├── module_version.yml                  <- Lists of modules and their versions used for the project
 └── presentation.pdf                    <- PDF version of project presentation
 ```